-No User ReviewsWrite a review

 Zoom on the Powermate PM4500DF

-In summary, the Powermate PM4500DF is a portable generator especially useful for:
+In a nutshell, the Powermate PM4500DF is a portable generator mostly geared towards:

 - RV travellers looking for even more independence